Titanic Museum Belfast, Northern Ireland

 Support of the Titanic Museum

 Several destinations supported the foundation of the museum.
-Harcourt Developments was one of them and it engaged in the process with the help of CHL Consulting that is specialized in management, development and research consultancy, as well as Event Communications, a prominent agency for exhibitions design in Europe.
-Moreover, Civic Arts took part in the architectural design of the site, and Todd Architects was the main consultant.
+Harcourt Developments was one of them; It engaged in the process with the help of CHL Consulting, which specializes in management, development and research consultancy, and Event Communications, a prominent agency for exhibition design in Europe.
+Moreover, Civic Arts took part in the architectural design of the site, and Todd Architects was the principal consultant.

 The project’s overall area is 14,000 m2, which includes nine interactive galleries and an underwater exploration theatre, a dark ride, cabins like those of Titanic and deluxe suites for holding conferences and banquets that can serve up to 1000 people.
-Titanic Belfast welcomed 807,340 visitors in its first year, 471,702 of them were out of Northern Ireland.
+Titanic Museum Belfast welcomed 807,340 visitors in its first year; 471,702 were out of Northern Ireland.

 Our extensive analysis has found compelling evidence that the original projections and targets relating to Titanic Belfast’s economic, social and physical impact have been met and indeed exceeded.
 In particular Titanic Belfast has proved to be an economic driver, providing jobs, unlocking investment and a significant boost to tourism.